 Equip managers to listen and help employees

-Okon believes that a top priority is to strengthen the abilities of those who deal directly with employees.
+A top priority should be strengthening the abilities of those who deal directly with employees.

 Companies should strive to build the emotional intelligence (EI) of their managers.
 Also known as emotional quotient (EQ), EI is the ability to recognize both their own emotions and the emotions of others.

-“We can significantly improve our EI through training,” says Okon.
-“We can learn to listen better, for instance, and to identify what motivates someone.
-This is essential information for providing feedback, coaching and helping employees develop professionally—another need on the hierarchy.”
+You can significantly improve your EI through training.
+You can learn to listen better, for instance, and to identify what motivates someone.
+This is essential information for providing feedback, coaching and helping employees develop professionally—another need on the hierarchy.